KE002

 Year of assessment (most recent) State (condition) Pressure (threat) Response (action)

-2023 very unfavourable high negligible
+2023 very poor high very low

 For more information about IBA monitoring, please click here